Back to all lessons

 The big question

-How can a model capture word meaning, hold onto context, and generate fluent language one token at a time?
+How can a machine represent meaning, decide which context matters, and then generate fluent language one token at a time?

 Why You Should Care